FrancoisDuchene/Challenge/README.md

 - A Graphical User Interface (GUI) - Still in dev
 We are actually developping a graphical interface for the program.
 But there still need to be implemented in various places of the program

+#### HOW TO ADD MUSICS TO THE SOUND PLAYER

+The music player is customizable in the sens that the user can, if he want, add his own musicsto the "playlist".
+As the SoundPlayer play music in a random order, the music chooses by the user can be played at anytimes.

+The file format of the musics is _.wav **only**_

+######Instructions :
+- Copy-paste your music in the folder res/sound/ `cd res/sound/`
+- Copy-paste the name of the music **Without the extension**
+  | ex: "yourMusic" and **Not** "yourMusic.wav"
+- Go to the folder res/data/ `cd ..` and `cd data`
+- open 'mus.ls' with an editor, paste to a new line of the file   _Be careful to not let a carriage letter between the last      song and the end of the file